 Open content images may be used for any purpose; no permission is required.

 To request permission to reproduce all other images from the Museum's collection, please see Ordering and Reproducing Images.

-SUBMISSIONS REVIEWThe Department of Photographs does not review individual portfolios upon request.
-Curators review unsolicited submissions on a periodic schedule.
+SUBMISSIONS REVIEWThe Department of Photographs does not review individual portfolios or accept unsolicited artist submissions.

 APPRAISALSMuseum staff are prohibited from offering appraisals, valuations, or authentication of works of art.
 These should be carried out by a certified appraiser or reputable auction house.

 In accordance with IRS regulations governing charitable institutions such as the J. Paul Getty Museum, curatorial staff may not advise on the value of donations to the Museum collection for tax purposes.
 However, they can make objects available for appraisal upon the donor’s request.

 If a signature is needed for IRS form 8283, the donor should send the form to firstname.lastname@example.org for completion.
 The registrar will use the date the gift was approved for acceptance into the collection as the date the donated property was received.